awsdocs/aws-java-developer-guide-v2/doc_source/welcome.rst

 .. _android-support:

-Developing AWS Applications for Android
+Developing AWS applications for Android
 =======================================

 If you're an Android developer, |AWSlong| publishes an SDK made specifically for Android